Aperture and iPhoto. All your photos. All in one place.

 Browse photos full screen.

-Use every inch of your beautiful Apple display to make selects and compare images side by side.
+Use every inch of your beautiful Apple display to make selections and compare images side by side.
 Browse your photos at high speed, instantly navigating between projects.
-When it’s time to make selects, use ratings, flags and colour labels to organise your best shots.
+When it’s time to make selections, use ratings, flags and colour labels to organise your best shots.
 Use the Loupe to examine detail, or zoom and pan multiple images at once.